Welcome to another round of Reader Mail: Earn More Edition!

 Most of the world sees self-employment – and a location independent life — as unstable.
 Most of the world is wrong.

 People who have only one source of income — their full-time job – stand on shaky ground.
-All their eggs are in one basket.
+Every dime hinges on just one “client,” their boss.
 If they get fired or if their company collapses, they’re screwed.

 I have multiple streams of income.
+I’m diversified.
 I could lose a client and be fine.

 But there’s a paradox that comes into play.
 It’s called the Pareto Principle.
 This principle – also known as the 80/20 rule – states that 80 percent of your results come from 20 percent of your efforts.